You’re More Spiritual Than You Think

 None of the Above

 Despite all the bad press about religion, most people around the world truly desire a spiritual experience, even though they may outwardly reject traditional religions.
-In current polls, those who refuse to be affiliated with any organized religion are often referred to as Nones, as in “none of the above.”
+In recent polls, those who refuse to be affiliated with any organized religion are often referred to as Nones, as in “none of the above.”
 A similar category, as defined by Pew Research, is “nothing in particulars.”

 God by Any Other Name